ULNS89/ChipSecurityPuzzleSolution/Readme.txt

 You can assume the beginning marker is always Blue, and the ending marker is always Green.

-One must be blue at the beginning, one must be green at the end.

-Assume duplicate chips.
-Assume blue with other colors as well.

 You do not need to find ALL solutions.
 Any solution is acceptable, but the solution must use the most number of chips.

-Open-ended criteria.
-Doesn't need to be the max number.

 Asking questions is allowed and there are no tricks or gotchas that would trip you up.